-On October 2, 2020, pursuant to the Amended and Restated Letter Agreement (discussed under "Employment Agreement" below), Mr. Gendell received an equity incentive award, pursuant to the terms and conditions of the 2006 Equity Incentive Plan, of 100,000 Phantom Units (the "Initial Stock Price-Based Award"), divided into three approximately equal tranches that are subject to two vesting requirements.
-First, each tranche will vest only if the closing price per share of the Company's Common Stock equals or exceeds \$50 per share for any 20 trading days out of 25 consecutive trading days at any time on or before October 2, 2023 (the "Initial Stock Price Performance Requirement").
-In addition, the vesting of the first, second and third tranches is subject to Mr. Gendell's continued employment by the Company or service on the Board through October 2, 2020, October 2, 2021 and October 2, 2022, respectively.
-The Initial Stock Price Performance Requirement was satisfied during fiscal year 2021, and Mr. Gendell vested in 33,333 Phantom Units on October 2, 2021.
-Mr. Gendell will vest in the remaining 33,334 Phantom Units on October 2, 2022 if he remains employed by the Company or serves as a member of the Board on such date.
+On October 2, 2020, pursuant to the Gendell Letter Agreement (discussed under "Employment Agreements" below), Mr. Gendell received an equity incentive award, pursuant to the terms and conditions of the 2006 Equity Incentive Plan, of 100,000 Phantom Units (the "Initial Stock Price-Based Award"), divided into three approximately equal tranches that were subject to two vesting requirements.
+First, each tranche would vest only if the closing price per share of the Company's Common Stock equaled or exceeded \$50 per share for any 20 trading days out of 25 consecutive trading days at any time on or before October 2, 2023 (the "Initial Stock Price Performance Requirement").
+In addition, the vesting of the first, second and third tranches was subject to Mr. Gendell's continued employment by the Company or service on the Board through October 2, 2020, October 2, 2021 and October 2, 2022, respectively.
+The Initial Stock Price Performance Requirement was satisfied during fiscal year 2021, and Mr. Gendell vested in 33,333 Phantom Units on May 26, 2021, vested in 33,333 Phantom Units on October 2, 2021 and vested in the remaining 33,334 Phantom Units on October 2, 2022.

-On December 1, 2021, Mr. Gendell received a grant, pursuant to the terms and conditions of the 2006 Equity Incentive Plan, of an additional equity incentive award of 50,000 Phantom Units (the "Second Stock Price-Based Award"), divided into two equal tranches that are subject to two vesting requirements.
+On December 1, 2021, Mr. Gendell received an equity incentive award, pursuant to the terms and conditions of the 2006 Equity Incentive Plan, of 50,000 Phantom Units (the "Second Stock Price-Based Award"), divided into two equal tranches that are subject to two vesting requirements.
 First, each tranche will vest only if the closing price per share of the Company's Common Stock equals or exceeds \$90 per share for any 20 trading days out of 25 consecutive trading days at any time on or before December 1, 2026 (the "Second Stock Price Performance Requirement").
 In addition, the vesting of the first and second tranches is subject to Mr. Gendell's continued employment by the Company or service on the Board through December 1, 2023 and December 1, 2024, respectively.
 If the Second Stock Price Performance Requirement is not satisfied on or before December 1, 2026, then none of the Phantom Units will vest and all of the Phantom Units under the Second Stock Price-Based Award will be forfeited for no consideration.